 You’ve heard of indoor-outdoor showers.
 Well Baines Camp has gone one step further with an indoor-outdoor bed!
 Your four poster bed is on wheels and so can be wheeled out from your suite onto the deck.
 Mosquito net and all, for an impromptu alfresco sleeping experience overlooking the Boro river where you can enjoy listening to the sounds of grunting wallowing hippos.
 Baines Camp even offers a Star Bath!
 You can take a soak under the stars on your own deck…

-If you don’t fancy, wheeling your bed around in the middle of the night, Xudum Okavango Delta Lodge offers a separate elevated sleeping tsala with beautiful views over the lagoon.
-Mainly used for daytime siestas, they are happy to make them up for the night-time as well.
-You remain within the comfort of your massive suite with its private plunge pool yet can also enjoy a sense of sleeping out.
+If you don’t fancy, wheeling your bed around in the middle of the night, Cederberg Ridge offers a separate elevated sleeping tsala with beautiful views over the mountains.
+The sleep-out bed can be used for daytime siestas, star-gazing for a short while after dinner.
+Or you can go the whole hog and ask for the bed to to be made up for night-time as well.
+You remain within easy reach of the comfort of your suite yet can also enjoy a sense of sleeping out.

 10) Kulala Desert Lodge, Sossusvlei Desert, Namibia